 There is much disinformation disseminated regarding gender dysphoria, the current clinical term used for extreme gender confusion.
-Therefore, for policy-makers wishing to make meaningful, effective policies around gender identity issues, it is critical to understand the basic, underlying medical facts and peer reviewed social science research in this area, especially those that pertain to children.
+Therefore, for policymakers wishing to create meaningful, effective policies around gender identity issues, it is critical to understand the basic, underlying medical facts and peer-reviewed social science research in this area, especially those that pertain to children.

 FACT #3 – The change from GID to gender dysphoria was primarily made, not because there was any new scientific evidence regarding GID, but rather it was to “reduce stigma against individuals who see and feel themselves to be gender different from their biological sex.”

 FACT #6 – The APA now claims that a person’s “true self” is whatever that person believes him/herself to be regardless of the medical facts.
-The APA does not apply this same standard to other diagnoses such as “anorexia nervosa.”
-Should the therapist tell the patient diagnosed with anorexia nervosa that if she believes her “true self” is in fact obese, that she is right and should continue to starve herself?
+The APA does not apply this same standard to other diagnoses such as anorexia nervosa.
+Should a therapist tell a patient diagnosed with anorexia nervosa that if she believes her “true self” is in fact obese, she is right and should continue to starve herself?
 Why is there a separate set of standards for people confused about their biological sex?
 Clearly, it is because “gender identity” policies are informed largely by ideology rather than by medical facts.

 FACT #7 – Biological sex is not assigned by doctors; sex declares itself in utero and is determined at conception.
 Chromosome pair 23 determines biological sex (XY male, XX female).
 About the sixth week of gestation, sexual differentiation of the fetus to develop male and female genitalia begins to occur.
 At birth, biological sex is recognized on the basis of a person’s genitalia.